awmckinley/config/modules/ft.cs/README.md

 # .NET Development Tools

-Comprehensive development environment for C# and .NET, including SDK, debugging tools, and IDE support.
+Development environment for C# and .NET.